 The geographical unit for the production of Skalický Rubín in and near Skalica covers an area of about 50 square kilometres and is located at the foot of the White Carpathians.

 The area’s inhabitants have been using these conditions to cultivate grape vines since the 9th century, as confirmed by vine-growing implements in archaeological finds at Kopečnica.
-The Skalický Rubín branded wine came into being in 1924.
+The Skalický Rubín blended wine came into being in 1924.

 This is the second product Skalica has on the list.
 In 2007, the Skalický Trdelník cake was registered as Slovakia’s first product within the EU scheme and holds the protected geographical indication.